aexoden/chatstats/README.md

 2004-11-01), occurring from midnight to noon.
 The date and time sections are completely independent and tested separately.

+All fields are optional, but the delimiters are required if using the extended syntax.
+The dates must be in YYYY-MM-DD format, and the times must be in HH:MM:SS format.

 Bugs and Feature Requests
 -------------------------